 - Set aside and allow to cool.

 - Cut the chocolate into small pieces and place them in a bowl.
 In a small pot, bring ⅔ of a cup of cream to a boil and pour it on top of the chocolate.
 Stir until fully melted.

 - Add the rest of the cream (cold) and set aside in the fridge.

 - Once out of the fridge and cooled down, using an electric whisk, whip the ganache until you obtain firm peaks.

 - Delicately, unroll the cake and remove the dish towel.
-Spread the ganache.
+Spread the ganache on it.

 - Spread heavenly the ganache and roll your cake.
 Cut the extremities.